 Complicated Home Loan Programs Maybe Best for the Pros

 - Leave the complicated stuff to the pros

 - Like real estate investors and home flippers

-- A standard fully-amortizing mortgage is probably best
+- For most homeowners a standard fully-amortizing mortgage is probably best

 While it might make sense to some, unless the market appreciates at a greater rate than the interest rate, homeowners will lose money if they choose this type of mortgage program over the long-term and don’t have a better place to park their money.

 These types of low-interest or deferred interest mortgage products are usually only helpful for investors who flip properties around quickly and don’t like too much out-of-pocket expense.
 Unfortunately unassuming families are getting into these high-risk loans and finding themselves in sticky situations.

 So do your homework when it comes to picking out the right home loan for you and your family.
 The lowest payment today is usually not going to be the lowest payment for the long haul.
 And it might cost you a lot of money long-term.

 Don’t be fooled by a teaser rate that expires after a few months.
 You could find yourself with a much higher interest rate, and straight back to the bank to refinance your loan into a fixed-rate mortgage product.